Ogar616/SuperZbieracz/README.md

 ## About

-Super Zbieracz is a simple logic game - variation about 2048.
+<center>Super Zbieracz</center> is a simple logic game - variation about 2048.

 ### Rules
 > Use keyboard arrows to move all the coins on chosen direction.